cyclr/docs/pages/v2/05-application-connectors/authentication/gist.md

 ## Gist setup

-To authenticate your connector, you need to get the API Key gtom your Gist account.
+To authenticate your connector, you need to get the API Key from your Gist account.
 To find your API Key, go to the [Gist Website Settings](https://app.getgist.com/projects/hipgyaas/settings/api-key) page.

 </section>
 <section class="card">